-A perfect elevator pitch is one that allows you, in 20 to 30 seconds, to tell the person you're talking to about yourself, your product or your idea in a way that is interesting, memorable and succinct.
-An elevator pitch can be used by job seekers to give hiring managers or recruiters a quick overview of who they are and what they're looking for.
-It can also be used by sales professionals or entrepreneurs to sell their products and services.
+A perfect elevator pitch allows you, in 60 seconds or less, to tell someone about yourself, your product or your idea in an interesting, memorable and succinct way.
+Job candidates can use this tool to introduce themselves to hiring managers or recruiters, offering a quick overview of who they are and what kind of role they seek.
+Sales professionals and entrepreneurs also use this tool to sell their products and services.

 What to include in a perfect elevator pitch

-Here are the key components you should include in your elevator pitch:
+Here are the key components to include in an elevator pitch:

-- Solution: Once you have defined the problem, you can explain your solution.
+Solution: Once you've defined the problem, you can explain your solution.

-- Unique selling proposition (USP): Highlight what makes your product, service, company or even you different.
+Unique selling proposition (USP): Highlight what makes your product, service or candidacy different from the competition.